Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 ---
 title: Databases Backup Policies
 nav: Backup Policies
-modified_at: 2024-11-14 12:00:00
+modified_at: 2024-11-28 12:00:00
 tags: databases backup policy policies
 index: 2
 ---

-## Overview

 Scalingo offers several options for backing up and restoring your data, depending on the service used.
 All backups are encrypted and securely stored in our infrastructure, within the same region as the source database.

-Note that this feature is not available with the Sandbox plan.
+Note that these features are not available with the Sandbox plan.

 ## Full Backups